Identifying materials with charge-spin physics using charge-spin susceptibility computed from first principles

 \subsection{Visualizing the charge-spin response}

-In Fig. \ref{fig:Charge_and_spin_densities} we plot the change in charge and spin density between the ground and lowest energy magnetic texture for K$_{2}$NiF$_{4}$, SrCuO$_{2}$, FeSe and BaCo$_{2}$As$_{2}$.
+In Fig. \ref{fig:Charge_and_spin_densities} we plot the change in charge and spin density between the lowest- and second lowest-energy magnetic texture for K$_{2}$NiF$_{4}$, SrCuO$_{2}$, FeSe and BaCo$_{2}$As$_{2}$.
 Stoichiometric K$_{2}$NiF$_{4}$ is a typical Mott insulator showing N\'eel order \cite{Birgeneau_PRB:1970}.
-SrCuO$_{2}$ is a N\'eel ordered magnetic insulator, while FeSe is a Hund's metal without long-range magnetic order at atmostpheric pressure.
+SrCuO$_{2}$ is a N\'eel ordered magnetic insulator, while FeSe is a Hund's metal without long-range magnetic order at atmospheric pressure.
 SrCuO$_{2}$ and FeSe are representative of the families of cuprate and iron-based high-temperature unconventional superconductors, well known to support a wide range of uncommon phases, ranging from strange metallic behavior to non-trivial magnetic states and high-temperature unconventional superconductivity \cite{Proust_ARCMP:2019,Wang_NatComm:2016,Medvedev_NatMat:2009}.
 BaCo$_{2}$As$_{2}$ is a disordered magnetic metal \cite{Anand_PRB:2014}.
 In the bottom row of Fig. \ref{fig:Charge_and_spin_densities} we show the pairwise charge-spin susceptibility $\chi_{i}$ (see Eqs.~\ref{eq:chgsp1b} and \ref{eq:chgsp2}) resulting from those magnetic textures.

 In the leftmost column of Fig. \ref{fig:Charge_and_spin_densities} we see that the charge density of K$_{2}$NiF$_{4}$ is just slightly rearranged when the magnetic texture is modified.
 This weak charge density response to changes in magnetic order persists for other magnetic textures of K$_{2}$NiF$_{4}$, which indicates that charge and spin degrees of freedom are weakly coupled in this material.